Thirukkadaiyur: Culture, Administration and utility services

-As per 2021 census, the village had a population of 6,244.
+As per the 2021 census, the village had a population of 6,244.
 The village is connected by bus transport and is located on the Chidambaram - Nagapattinam highway.
 There are three secondary schools and one senior secondary school in the village.
 There are a total of 1,528 households and the total area of the village is 793.4 ha.
 There was one medical practitioner with M.B., B.S. degree and four other medical systems practitioners.
 Being a tourist village, the public transports like autorickshaws, car-taxis and buses are common.
 The village also has an Anganwadi centre and noon meal nutrition centre.
 The village is also agrarian with a total of 455.3 ha irrigated lands.
 The village has a minor port close to the private PPN Power Generating Company.
 The port is under the control of Tamil Nadu Maritime Board.
 Shastiapthapoorthi (60th birthday), Bhimaradha Shanthi (70th birthday), Sadabishegam (80th birthday) and other Ayul Shanthi fire worships are very famous here.

 Accessibility

-The village is connected by buses from Mayiladuthurai to Poraiyar.
-The buses travelling to Poraiyar, Karaikal, Nagapattinam stop at Thirukkadaiyur bus-stop.
+The village is connected by buses from Mayiladuthurai to Porayar.
+The buses travelling to Porayar, Karaikal, Nagapattinam stop at Thirukkadaiyur bus-stop.